tianzem/Gitbook/special-cases.md

 ![](/icons/camera.jpg)

-All the camera locations will be viewable above the 3D model and if you select the red camera, the relative camera view will be updated in the 2D view.
+All the camera locations will be viewable above the 3D model in the Camera layer and if you select the red camera, the relative camera view will be updated in the 2D view.

 ![](/Images/camera project.jpg)